How do flood map changes affect flood insurance costs?

-- "Grandfathering" can offer savings.
-The National Flood Insurance Program has "grandfathering" rules to recognize policyholders who built in compliance with the flood map in effect at the time of construction or who maintain continuous coverage.
+- "Grandfathering" can offer savings, but is changing from the 'good old days' when you could lock a highly subsidized rate.
+The National Flood Insurance Program has rules to recognize policyholders who built in compliance with the flood map in effect at the time of construction or who maintain continuous coverage.
 Sometimes, though, using the new flood maps can actually result in a lower premium, especially if the home is high enough above the Base Flood Elevation (BFE).
 In addition, buildings newly mapped into a high-risk area may be eligible for the lower-cost Preferred Risk Policy (PRP) for two years after a map change, before they grandfather in the lower-risk zone rates.

 Scenario 2: The flood maps show a change from high flood risk zone to a low or moderate risk (flood zone A, AE, AR, A99, AH, AO to X or shaded X)

 - Flood insurance is optional but recommended.
 The risk has only been reduced, not removed.
 Flood insurance can still be obtained, and at lower rates.
 Even though flood insurance isn't federally required, anyone can be financially vulnerable to floods.
 People outside of high-risk areas file over 20% of NFIP claims and receive one-third of disaster assistance for flooding.
 When available, disaster assistance is typically a loan you repay with interest.